DocketNumber: 20170012

 [¶23] Appel argues the district court erred in granting the order to show cause, finding her in contempt.
 Appel argues Booen’s contempt allegations are merely technical violations of the amended judgment.
 Appel contends the district court misapplied the law in finding her in contempt because it did not cite which provisions or terms of the amended judgment she violated and because no evidence supports the findings.

 [¶24] “The district court has broad discretion in making contempt decisions.”
 Rath v.
-Rath , 2017 ND 128, ¶ 9, 895 N.W.2d 306.
+Rath, 2017 ND 128, ¶ 9, 895 N.W.2d 306.
 This Court will disturb a district court’s contempt determination only if the court abused its discretion.
 Id.
 “A district court abuses its discretion when it acts in an arbitrary, unreasonable, or unconscionable manner; its decision is not the product of a rational mental process leading to a reasoned determination; or it misinterprets or misapplies the law.”
 Id.
 This Court’s review of a district court’s determination on contempt is very limited.
 Sall v.
-Sall , 2011 ND 202, ¶ 7, 804 N.W.2d 378.
+Sall, 2011 ND 202, ¶ 7, 804 N.W.2d 378.

 [¶25] “A party seeking a contempt sanction under N.D.C.C. ch.
 27-10 must clearly and satisfactorily prove the alleged contempt was committed.”
 Prchal v.
-Prchal , 2011 ND 62, ¶ 5, 795 N.W.2d 693.
+Prchal, 2011 ND 62, ¶ 5, 795 N.W.2d 693.
 “Contempt includes the intentional disobedience, resistence, or obstruction of the authority, process, or order of a court.”
 Votava v.
-Votava , 2015 ND 171, ¶ 7, 865 N.W.2d 821 (citing N.D.C.C. § 27-10-01.1(1)(c)).
+Votava, 2015 ND 171, ¶ 7, 865 N.W.2d 821 (citing N.D.C.C. § 27-10-01.1(1)(c)).
 “To warrant a remedial contempt sanction, the moving party must show a willful and inexcusable intent to violate a court order.”
 Id.

 [¶27] Booen’s application for an order to show cause stems from a judgment requiring both parties have reasonable access to the child, at least once daily, through telephone, e-mail, texting or other electronic means during the other parent’s parenting time.
-The judgment further requires each parent to “use their best efforts to foster a healthy, active, and loving relationship between their child and the other, and shall do no act and say no word intended or designed to minimize their child’s affection for the other[.]”
+The judgment further requires each parent to “úse their best efforts to foster a healthy, active, and loving relationship between their child and the other, and shall do no act and say no word intended or designed to minimize their child’s affection for the other[.]”

 [¶28] The district court’s findings are supported by the record.
 The evidence shows Appel and Knoff frustrated Booen’s ability to speak with the child on the telephone.
-The record further establishes Appel did not make accommodations for Booen to speak with the child when Appel began working night hours.
+The record further establishes Ap-pel did not make accommodations for Booen to speak with the child when Appel began working night hours.
 Further, the district court found Booen’s testimony more credible regarding instances in which Appel and Knoff did not use their best efforts to allow Booen to foster a loving relationship while attending the child’s extracurricular activities.
-The record also establishes Appel did not cooperate with Booen’s requests for the child to attend her Godfather’s wedding and Booen’s grandmother’s funeral.
-The district court did not abuse its discretion by holding Appel in contempt.
+The record also establishes Appel did not cooperate with Booen’s requests for the child to attend her Godfather’s wedding and Booen’s grandmother’s funeral, The district court did not abuse its discretion by holding Appel in contempt.

 [¶29] Appel argues the district court erred in awarding Booen attorney fees when he only prevailed on half of the allegations raised in the order to show cause.
 The district court found Booen established Appel was in contempt on four of the eight allegations in his application.
 The district court reasoned that because he prevailed on fifty percent of the issues raised in the application to show cause, he is entitled to fifty percent of his attorney fees regarding the order to show cause.
 As a sanction against Appel the district court held her responsible for half of Booen’s claimed attorney fees.

-01.1(4), a ‘sanction requiring payment of a sum of money is remedial if the sanction is imposed to compensate a party or complainant, other than the court, for loss or injury suffered as a result of the contempt.’”
+[¶30] Appel argues the award of attorney fees is unwarranted because the district court abused its discretion in finding her in contempt.
+“Under N.D.C.C. § 27-10-01.1(4), a ‘sanction requiring payment of a sum of money is remedial if the sanction is imposed to compensate a party or complainant, other than the court, for loss.or injury suffered as a result of the contempt.’”
 Holkesvig v.
-Welte , 2012 ND 14, ¶ 10, 809 N.W.2d 323. “‘The [district] court, in its discretion, may award attorneys fees as part of the compensation to the complainant in contempt proceedings as reimbursement for costs and expenses incurred as a result of the contempt.’”
+Welte, 2012 ND 14, ¶ 10, 809 N.W.2d 323. “‘The [district] court, in its discretion, may award attorneys fees as part of the compensation to the complainant in contempt proceedings as reimbursement for costs and expenses incurred as a result of the contempt.’”
 Peterson v.
-Peterson , 2016 ND 157, ¶ 15, 883 N.W.2d 449 (quoting Lauer v.
-Lauer , 2000 ND 82, ¶ 11, 609 N.W.2d 450).
+Peterson, 2016 ND 157, ¶ 15, 883 N.W.2d 449 (quoting Lauer v.
+Lcmer, 2000 ND 82, ¶ 11, 609 N.W.2d 450).

 [¶31] Because the district court did not abuse its discretion in finding Appel in contempt, no evidence establishes the district court abused its discretion in awarding Booen fifty percent of his attorney fees.
-We conclude the district court did not abuse its discretion.
+We conclude the district court did hot abuse its discretion.

 IV

 [¶33] Appel and Booen argue sanctions should be imposed in the form of attorney fees incurred in preparing their respective motions.
-This Court has the discretion under N.D.R.App.P.
+This Court has the discretion under N.D.R.App.P.'
 13 to administer sanctions for noncompliance with the Rules of Appellate Procedure.
 Silbernagel v.
-Silbernagel , 2007 ND 124, ¶ 21, 736 N.W.2d 441.
+Silbernagel, 2007 ND 124, ¶ 21, 736 N.W.2d 441.
 Because both parties violated the rule, we deny their requests for attorney fees.

 V